 Large-print Prayer Books: The Book of Common Prayer is available in large print for those with vision impairments.
 Please see an usher or greeter for assistance.

 There are two sets of restrooms.
 One is at the bottom of the stairs from the Narthex.
 The other is in the connecting link between the main church and the Parish Hall.
 The connecting link bathrooms are accessible for those in wheelchairs and offer changing tables.

-Church School: Classes and programs are offered during the regular school year for children beginning in grade Pre-K. Feel free to ask a greeter to take you to the appropriate classroom.
+Church School: Classes and programs are offered during the regular school year for children beginning in grade Pre-K through 12th grade.
+Feel free to ask a greeter to take you to the appropriate classroom.

 Babies & Toddlers: We offer a nursery through the doors directly behind the sanctuary for children who need a place to spend time when they’re having a hard time being quiet in the big church.
 The service is piped in over a radio frequency so caregivers can follow along.
 It is run by one paid staff person and a rotation of parent volunteers.

 Kits for Children: Kits with paper and crayons for children are available from the greeters or ushers in the Narthex.
 The crayons and paper can be used during the service and returned to the Narthex at the end of church.

 *The Narthex is space just inside the main entrance.

 Adult Forums on various topics are offered on a regular basis after the 10:00am Sunday service.